knice/inquiry.ucsc.edu/source/_articles/2020-21/success-before-tragedy.md

     - Writing program
 ---
 <figure class="">
-  {% asset 2020/jonestown-list.jpg @magick:resize=600 alt:'Wild raspberry and rust fungus' %}<figcaption>A memo headed by &quot;Verbal orders don&#39;t go---write it!&quot; lists items to be
+  {% asset 2020/jonestown-list.jpg @magick:resize=600 alt:'Wild raspberry and rust fungus' %}<figcaption>A memo headed by &quot;Verbal orders don&#39;t go&mdash;write it!&quot; lists items to be
 packed for the fateful move to Jonestown.
 Teaching professor of writing Heather Shearer&#39;s <a href="https://nr.ucpress.edu/content/22/2/65.short">study of records</a> from the Peoples